Reykjanesfólkvangur

 Geology

 The Reykjanes Peninsula represents the on-land extension of the Mid-Atlantic Ridge, where the North American and Eurasian tectonic plates diverge at approximately 2 centimeters per year.
-The resulting volcanic and tectonic activity has produced a landscape of fissure swarms, shield volcanoes, hyaloclastite ridges formed under ice-age glaciers, and historically recent lava flows.
-The 2021-2024 eruption series at Fagradalsfjall and Sundhnúkur represents the most recent expression of this ongoing rifting process, adding fresh lava to the landscape and demonstrating active plate tectonics in real time.
+[1] The resulting volcanic and tectonic activity has produced a landscape of fissure swarms, shield volcanoes, hyaloclastite ridges formed under ice-age glaciers, and historically recent lava flows.
+The 2021-2024 eruption series at Fagradalsfjall and Sundhnúkur represents the most recent expression of this ongoing rifting process on the peninsula, demonstrating active plate tectonics in real time.
 Intense geothermal activity manifests as steam vents, mud pots, and hot springs throughout the area.

 Climate And Weather